 Hot Tips for Visiting Angkor Wat

-1. Don't ride elephants, please just don't
+1. Don't ride elephants, please just don't!

-2. Take water!
-It is unbelievably hot
+2. Take water because it is unbelievably hot!

 3. Don't cycle for the sunrise, it's further away from Siem Reap than people realise, I don't want you to get to Angkor and it be ruined because you're tired.
 Hiring a tuk-tuk for the day is not expensive and so worth it!